 fbpx Skip to Content

-Public Employers May Refuse to Hire Applicants Who Use Medical Marijuana
+Public Employers May Refuse to Hire Medical Marijuana Users

 Mar 26 | 2019 by

-In Eplee v Lansing, the plaintiff was a job applicant for a position with Board of Water and Light.
+In Eplee v City of Lansing (2019), the plaintiff was a job applicant for a position with the Lansing Board of Water and Light.
 The Board conditionally offered her a job, pending the results of a drug test.
 Eplee tested positive for marijuana, and the Board rescinded its conditional offer.
-Eplee sued under the Michigan Medical Marijuana Act (MMMA), claiming that the Board’s actions were improper.
-The MMMA says that a medical marijuana patient (with a valid registry card) cannot be subject to “penalty in any manner, or denied any right or privilege.”
+Eplee sued under the Michigan Medical Marijuana Act, claiming the Board’s actions were improper.
+The act states that a medical marijuana user with a valid registry card cannot be subject to “penalty in any manner, or denied any right or privilege.”

 Here, the court held that denial of at-will public employment was not an unlawful penalty under the MMMA.
 Eplee failed to show any entitlement to public employment.
-In order for the MMMA’s immunity provision to apply, “an individual must show some pre-existing entitlement or right or benefit that has been lost or denied.”
-In the case of at-will public employment, there is no such entitlement; therefore, the immunity provision did not apply to Eplee’s circumstances.
+In order for the immunity provision to apply, an individual must show some pre-existing entitlement, right, or benefit that’s been lost or denied.
+In this case, there is no such entitlement; therefore, the immunity provision did not apply to Eplee’s circumstances.